Navigating the Third Shore: A Scholarly Personal Narrative of Alonetude

 In my broader research, I examine how identity, labour, and precarity shape the nervous system’s orientation to rest.
 Here, relief is tactile.
 Visible.
 Measurable through droplets, temperature, and light.

-This photograph participates in a methodology of noticing.
+This photograph is an act of noticing.
 It asks what becomes possible when attention is returned to the micro-gestures of care that make endurance sustainable.

 Photo Credit: Amy Tucker, January 2026